wardi/jsonsquared/README.md

 JSON Squared will leave numbers exactly as they appear and not introduce any underflow, overflow or rounding errors during conversions.
-Beware that spreadsheet programs and programs that produce or parse JSON may introduce these errors.

 ### JSON strings

-Values that have double-quotes as their first and last characters, ignoring whitespace on the left and right, will have the quotes and surrounding whitespace removed, then be [parsed as JSON strings](docs/string.gif).
+CSV strings that have double-quotes as their first and last characters, ignoring whitespace on the left and right, will have the quotes and surrounding whitespace removed then be [parsed as JSON strings](docs/string.gif).
-Double-quotes may be straight `"` left `“` or right `”` for Excel-friendliness, matching quotes is not required.
+Double-quotes may be straight (`"`) left (`“`) or right (`”`) for Excel-friendliness.
+Matching left and right quotes is not required.

 Within the JSON string straight double quotes (`"`) and backslashes (`\`) must be backslash-escaped.

-CSV value | JSON value
+CSV string | JSON value
 --- | ---
 `   "what's that?"` | `"what's that?"`
 `“she said \"hi\".“` | `"she said \"hi\"."`

-This format is typically used only for:
+JSON strings are typically used for:

 * the empty string: `""`
 * strings with unprintable control codes, e.g.: `"\u0003\u0000"`
 * strings that would otherwise be interpreted as numbers or special values, e.g.: `"true"` or `"19.99"`

-Strings containing newlines are not escaped by default, but escaping may be forced on the command line.

 ### Normal strings

 Any other value is treated as a normal string value.
-Leading and trailing whitespace is maintained.
+Leading and trailing whitespace is kept intact.

-CSV value | JSON value
+CSV string | JSON value
 --- | ---
 `   what's that?` | `"   what's that?"`
 `True` | `"True"`
 `0x8000` | `"0x8000"`
 `I said "sure."` | `"I said \"sure.\""`

+## Compound types

 ### Lists of simple types

-Lists of the simple types above may be represented collapsed into a single cell by choosing a delimiter, or vertically in neighboring rows.
+Lists of simple types may be represented collapsed into a single cell by choosing a delimiter, or vertically in neighboring rows.
 For lists a `[𝑥]` suffix is added to the column heading, where `𝑥` is the delimiter chosen.